LCPQ/quantum_package/README.md

 ## IMPORTANT

 This repository is version 1 of QP.
+This version is not supported any more.

 Version 2 is available here : https://github.com/QuantumPackage/qp2